georgercarder/StdAssertionsAtLine/README.md

 ```

-Then be sure that this is ran, preferably in some form of test run script
+Then be sure that this is ran if test file is refreshed, preferably in some form of test run script

 ```
 ./stdassert_at_line_preprocess.sh <TEST_FILEPATH>